DATA-606-2023-FALL-MONDAY/Rius_Jonathan/docs/report.md

 **Data Size and Records**

 The combined size of the files is 30 kb.
 The combined dataframe has 277 rows combined.
-The follwing data goes back to 1954 and ends in the year 2023.
+The following data goes back to 1954 and ends in the year 2023.

 **Data Structure**

 ![image](https://github.com/DATA-606-2023-FALL-MONDAY/Rius_Jonathan/assets/70355050/b9bbe4db-99cf-44fa-9445-86973f2056d8)

 The data source was combined through pandas dataframe function.
-The data types had objects that needed to converted to float and the date needed to be converted to datatime in order data exploation to begin.
+The data types had objects that needed to converted to float and the date needed to be converted to datatime in order for data exploation to begin.

 ## **Results of EDA**